New Zealand’s Top 10 KiwiSaver Funds

 Invests mainly in growth assets (equities, listed property and listed infrastructure), with some exposure to income assets (cash and cash equivalents and fixed interest).
 The fund aims to achieve a positive yearly return (after the fund charge and before tax) that over the long term is 4% over inflation (allowing for a negative return 4.7 years in every 20).

-Growth in Past Year: 8.5% net charges and tax
+Past year return: 11.3% net charges and tax

 Invests in similar amounts of income assets (cash and cash equivalents and fixed interest) and growth assets (equities, listed property and listed infrastructure).
 It aims to achieve a positive yearly return (after the fund charge and before tax) that over the long term is 3.2% over inflation, allowing for a negative return 4.1 years in every 20.

-Growth in Past Year: 9.45% net charges and tax
+Past year return: 23% net charges and tax

 Top KiwiSaver Growth Funds By 5-Year Returns